bameda/prezto/README.md

 Prezto will work with any recent release of Zsh, but the minimum required version is 4.3.11.

+  1. Setup some packages:
+     - zsh: `yay -S zsh`

-  1. Launch Zsh:
+  2. Launch Zsh:

      ```console
      zsh
      ```

-  2. Clone the repository:
+  3. Clone the repository:

      ```console
      git clone --recursive https://github.com/bameda/prezto.git "${ZDOTDIR:-$HOME}/.zprezto"
      ```

-  3. Create a new Zsh configuration by copying the Zsh configuration files
+  4. Create a new Zsh configuration by copying the Zsh configuration files
      provided:

      ```sh